 transfers of any devices developed as a prototype at the university by a researcher or faculty member that is not being sold to a research sponsor under a sponsored research agreement

-Upon approval from the property manager or designee, the unit administrator conducts negotiations for any equipment for which the out-of-state agency will be charged (equipment not paid for with a 26-account).
+Upon approval from the property manager or designee, the unit administrator conducts negotiations for any equipment for which the out-of-state agency will be charged, e.g., equipment not paid for with a 26-account.
 Approval is only granted if the property manager or designee agrees that the price is reasonable.
-Office of Sponsored Projects Inventory Services

 I. Proceeds from Sale of Equipment